Exhibitions

 Immersium: Wien

-A fascinating show for young and old with adventure and nature to immerse yourself in.
-It’s not just about the ‘immersive’, the show is also exciting and educational!
+A fascinating show for all ages, with adventure and nature to immerse yourself in.
+It’s not just about the immersive experience; the show is also exciting and educational!
 Experience the world of animals in a completely different way!

 Jewish Museum Vienna